overlay-market/OIPs/OIPS/oip-1.md

 - How would the protocol incentivize a balanced set of positions on markets?

-This OIP addresses each of these concerns.
+This OIP aims to address each of these concerns.

 ## Specification
 <!--The specification should describe the syntax and semantics of any new feature, there are five sections